jpace/ijdk/README.md

 # Installation

-The GitHub project [ijdk](http://github.com/jpace/ijdk "IJDK") has the core libraries.
+From the GitHub project [ijdk](http://github.com/jpace/ijdk "IJDK"), download and build the project with Gradle.

-IJDK is not yet available with Maven.
+IJDK is not yet available via a Maven repository.
 (Volunteers for such effort are welcome and very appreciated.)

 # Help